valedictum/42-Cursus/README.md

 My project submissions for the 42 cursus @ 42 Adelaide:

+N.B.
+Projects are either SOLO projects or GROUP projects, and the hours mentioned are the estimated standard workloads for each respective project.

 🪐 RING 0 - 1 PROJECT --> COMPLETED ✅

     ✅ Ring 0 - Libft (SOLO, about 70 hours)